Welcome to Endometriosis South Coast

 Headshot image of Jodie Hughes

-She has almost finished PhD at University of Roehampton London, that is researching the differences in care of Endometriosis patients.
+Jodie is the Founder and Research Consultant at Endometriosis South Coast.
+She has also started her PhD at University of Roehampton London, that is researching the differences in care of Endometriosis patients.

 Jodie was diagnosed with Endometriosis at the age of 29 after struggling with heavy, painful periods since the age of 11.
 Whilst she was so young, she was told by her doctors and family that it was just the way that women in the family suffered and it was just something to get on with and put on the contraceptive pill.